chathurak15/Ocean-View-Resort-CIS6003/README.md

 ## ⚙️ Software Design Patterns Applied

-A defining characteristic of this project is the integration of standard Gang of Four (GoF) design patterns to solve common architectural problems:
+A defining characteristic of this project is the integration of design patterns to solve common architectural problems:

 1. **Strategy Pattern (Billing / Validation):** Allowed the decoupling of billing algorithms and complex validation sequences from the monolithic service logic.
-2. **Data Access Object (DAO) Pattern:** Abstracted all SQL and database interactions, providing simple in-memory-like lists/objects to the service layer.
+2. **Factory Pattern:** The BillingStrategyFactory is responsible for selecting the correct billing strategy.
 3. **Facade Pattern:** Provided a unified interface to the complex subsystems (especially evident in the interactions between reservations, rooms, and billing computations).
 4. **Singleton Pattern:** Employed exclusively for managing the Database Connection lifecycle, preventing thread-exhaustion and memory leaks.
-5. **Constructor-Based Dependency Injection (DI):** Enabled high modularity and facilitated rigorous automated testing by easily swapping out real DAOs for mocked/fake DAOs.
+5. **Template Method Pattern:**  The Template Method pattern is implemented using the BaseServlet class.

 ---

 ## 🧪 Testing Strategy & Quality Assurance

-Quality assurance is heavily focused on the **Service Layer** via a Test-Driven Development (TDD) mindset, ensuring that the critical business rules function flawlessly regardless of the UI or Database stability.
+Quality assurance is heavily focused on the **Service Layer** via a Test Driven Development (TDD) mindset, ensuring that the critical business rules function flawlessly regardless of the UI or Database stability.

 ![Unit Testing Results](docs/img/test-results.png)